How To Prevent Car Windows From Fogging Up In Winter?

 Preventing your car windows from fogging up isn’t as hard as most people think.
 By following the steps I showed you above, I believe your windows won’t get fogged easily.

-Remember that your job is to equalize the temperature of the car interior and the temperature of the glass, and also try to reduce moisture inside your car.
+Remember that your job is to equalize the temperature of the car interior and the temperature of the glass and also to reduce moisture inside your car.